logo

 • Proof of equivalent teacher preparation program

-Applicants who have completed a state-approved educator preparation program leading to comparable certification in Rhode Island and/or who hold a valid, current, full, out-of-state certificate from a state outside the Inter-State Flexibility agreement that aligns to a specific Rhode Island certificate will need to submit the same documentation as above.
-In addition, they will need to complete the required Praxis exams before submitting their application.
+Applicants hold a valid, current, full, out-of-state certificate from a state outside the Inter-State Flexibility agreement that aligns to a specific Rhode Island certificate will need to submit the same documentation as in-state program completers, including Praxis exam scores.
 A Temporary Initial Educator Certificate is available to applicants who are seeking certification through reciprocity but have not yet met the Rhode Island testing requirements.

 Additional details on the reciprocity options in Rhode Island can be found on the RIDE educator certification webpage.
 You can learn more about transferring a teaching certificate or license between states on our guide to certification reciprocity.